 Step 2: Double-click on the USB drive’s icon in the File Explorer window as soon as you are prepared with a Windows 11 disc.

-Step 3: At this point, double-click on the
+Step 3: At this point, double-click on the sources folder to open it.

 Step 4: Find the appraiserres.dll file, which is in charge of enforcing Secure Boot and TPM 2.0.
-Choose the
+Choose the Delete option from the context menu when you right-click on it.

-Step 5: When prompted, press the
+Step 5: When prompted, press the Yes button.

 The window for File Explorer can now be closed.
 By restarting your computer, you can get to the boot menu.
 Change the BIOS/UEFI boot option and choose your Windows 11 USB flash disc as the boot device.
 Install Windows 11 on your outdated computer without meeting the Secure Boot and TPM 2.0 chip requirements.
 You shouldn’t encounter any difficulties while installing Windows 11.